Big Tech: Human rights

-In September 2025, the Associated Press (AP) reported that leaked internal company documents show that numerous U.S. technology companies have been largely responsible for developing the technology that has enabled mass surveillance, internet censorship, and human rights abuses in China (including against the Uyghur and Tibetan populations) through partnerships with PRC law enforcement, the PRC military, and PRC-owned defense contractors.
-While the companies that the AP's investigation identified as having partnerships with PRC authorities have stated publicly that they have been in full compliance with all laws, sanctions, and export regulations, the AP found that the partnerships were far more extensive than was previously disclosed.
-The companies the AP identified included Microsoft, Nvidia, Amazon Web Services, IBM, Thermo Fisher Scientific, Dell, Cisco, Seagate, Hewlett Packard Enterprise, Oracle, Intel, Motorola, Western Digital, Esri, Broadcom, and VMware.
+In September 2025, the AP reported that U.S. companies have developed technology for mass surveillance, Internet censorship, and human rights abuses in China through partnerships with Chinese law enforcement, the Chinese military, and Chinese-owned defense contractors.
+The companies identified by the investigation stated that they were compliant with all applicable laws.

 Antitrust efforts

 Concerns over monopolistic practices have led to antitrust investigations in Big Tech from both United States and European Union regulatory agencies.
 These investigations have raised concerns around Big Tech on privacy, market power, freedom of speech, national security, and law enforcement.
 In 2019, John Naughton wrote in The Guardian, "It's almost impossible to function without the big five tech giants."